markyoung/interview_questions/README.md

 Modify js/base.js to do the following.

 1. Initialize all button elements as jQuery UI buttons.
-2. For the first button only create a click event that creates a blank jQuery UI Dialog.
+2. For the first button only create a click event that creates a jQuery UI Dialog from the #dialog element.
 3. Extra Credit:
     - The title of the dialog "I am the dialog"
     - The content should say "I am the content"